What is the Child Benefit High Income Charge?

 You have two options available if you fall within the scope of this tax instrument.

 Firstly, you can decide not to receive Child Benefit payments.
-If this is the course you wish to take, you may still want to fill in the claim form regardless, in order to receive National Insurance (NI) credits that coun towards your State Pension.
+If this is the course you wish to take, you may still want to fill in the claim form regardless in order to receive National Insurance (NI) credits that count towards your State Pension.

 Alternatively, you can choose to receive Child Benefit and when the tax year ends, account for the Higher Income charge via the Self Assessment process.

-One of the unfortunate consequences of this legislation is that up to a million people now have to fill in a tax return each year simply to comply with the charge.
+One unfortunate consequence of this legislation is that up to a million people now have to file a tax return each year simply to comply with the charge.

 What counts as income when calculating your CBHIC eligibility?